markNZed/TaskFlow/README.md

 ## Error Handling

-If a Task Function sets task.error and the Task is updated then the Task Hub will detect this and set task.hub.command to "error" then set task.hub.commandArgs.errorTask to `task.config.errorTask` or the nearest error task (task.id ends in ".error").
+If a Task Function sets `task.error` and the Task is updated then the Task Hub will detect this and set `task.hub.command` to "error" then set `task.hub.commandArgs.errorTask` to `task.config.errorTask` or the nearest error task (task.id ending in ".error").
 The task that errored is then considered to be "done" by the Hub and the error Task is started (it will be sent to all the Task Processors associated with the errored Task).

-# Motivation

-The potential of large langauge models like chatGPT has become apparent to many people.
-LLM enable natural language interfaces with computers and allow computers to generate high quality natural language text.
-The underlying transformer architecture will continue to evolve and expand the capabilities of these systems for the foreseeable future.
-Furthermore LLM have a limited (but rapidly improving) ability to follow instructions, this allows LLM to provide the "glue" for combining many different computing paradigms (e.g. databases, AI models, programming languages, search engines, etc.) Many systems are being built to capture parts of the value new services will provide.

-The purpose of T@skFlow is to explore new ways of building and interacting with computers while assuming that AI will play a central role.
-If T@skFlow can amplify humans such that their abilities in a particular domain far exceed what most humans with most other systems are capable of then T@skFlow becomes a lever to propose new social/business practices.
-This is inline with the view of a technology of ethics i.e., using technology to prefer certain moral outcomes over other possible outcomes.
-T@skFlow is intended to support a new way of thinking.

 # Getting Started

-To run T@skFlow with docker, see [README.md](infra/docker/README.md) in the docker directory.
+To run T@skFlow with docker, see the [README.md](infra/docker/README.md) in the infra/docker directory.

-To learn more about the NodeJS Task Processor, see [README.md](processor/nodejs/README.md) in the NodeJS Task Processor directory.
+To learn more about the NodeJS Task Processor, see the [README.md](processor/nodejs/README.md) in the NodeJS Task Processor directory.

-To learn more about the React Task Processor, see [README.md](processor/react/README.md) in the React Task Processor directory.
+To learn more about the React Task Processor, see the [README.md](processor/react/README.md) in the React Task Processor directory.

-To learn more about the Task object, see [README.md](shared/README.md) in the shared directory.
+To learn more about the Task object, see the [README.md](shared/README.md) in the shared directory.

 For suggestion on debugging issues see [DEBUG.md](DEBUG.md).